The Exodus of the Hebrews, Moses and the Pharaohs Part 12

 The Rise of Amun-Re and Mut --- Baal and Ashtaroth

 According to Oahspe, Osiris had lost his dominions and Baal controlled the oracles of Egypt at the close of the Cpenta-armij cycle around 1550 b.c.e.
-Such a significant change should be reflected in a change of Osiris' status among the mortals of Egypt around the same time.
-The Egyptians were strongly influenced by the oracles, so, it would be no co-incidence that Nu-ghan, who was under the inspiration of Baal, decreed Osiris banished from the earth.
+Such a significant event should be reflected in a change of Osiris' status among the mortals of Egypt around the same time.
+And it was --- the Egyptians were strongly influenced by the oracles, who were taken over by Baal, so, it would be no co-incidence that Nu-ghan, who was under the inspiration of Baal, decreed Osiris banished from the earth.
 Egyptian history reflects this decree when Osiris suddenly loses his position as the prominent deity of Egypt and the practices associated with Osiris worship are abandoned in the New Kingdom.

 Oahspe, Book of the Arc of Bon; 27/20.16.